oracle-livelabs/security/data-safe/cli/cli.md

     ```
     $ <copy>ls</copy>

-    MyLatestSecurityAssessment.pdf
+    example.sh  your-download-file-name
     ```
 4. In the upper-right corner of Cloud Shell, click the **Cloud Shell Menu** icon, and select **Download**.

     A **Download File** dialog box is displayed.

-5. Enter the name of your file, and then click **Download**.
+5. Enter the name of your PDF file, and then click **Download**.

-    The file is downloaded and opens.
+    The file is downloaded to the browser.

-6. Review the assessment report and then close it.
+6. Open the PDF file and review the assessment report.
+Close the browser tab when you're finished.

+7. Close Cloud Shell.